 A confidence interval gives an indication of the degree of uncertainty of an estimate, showing the precision of a sample estimate.
 The 95% confidence intervals are calculated so that if we repeated the study many times, 95% of the time the true unknown value would lie between the lower and upper confidence limits.
 A wider interval indicates more uncertainty in the estimate.
 Overlapping confidence intervals indicate that there may not be a true difference between two estimates.
-For more information, see our methodology page on statistical uncertainty.
+For more information, see our Statistical uncertainty methodology page.